Can you Get Deported for a Car Accident?

 Risk of Deportation After a Car Accident

-Many immigrants, especially undocumented, are understandably reluctant to call the authorities when they’re involved in a car accident.
+Many immigrants, especially those who are undocumented, are understandably reluctant to call the authorities when they’re involved in a car accident.

 Will I Be Deported for a Car Accident?

-In this article, we’ll discuss when you can get deported for a car accident, what rights you have regardless of your immigration status, and what you should do if you're involved in a collision.
+In this article, we’ll cover when a car accident can lead to deportation, what rights you have at the scene regardless of status, and what to do if you’re hit by another driver.

-"insurance companies will resort to using the scare tactics to bully or offer a lower settlement amount when they realize you’re not a citizen..."
+"Insurance companies often resort to using the scare tactics to bully or offer a lower settlement amount when they realize you’re not a citizen..."

 After an Auto Accident